tplassman/compop/README.md

 </html>
 ```

-2. Add HTML components to your site and push a component config onto the glbal array.
+2. Add HTML components to your site - in any templating language - and push a component config onto the glbal array.

 ```html
 <div id="unique-identifier" class="component-handle">